 Jawaharlal Nehru port is committed to sustainable development and adequate measures are being taken to maintain ecological balance.
 The port has received many awards towards its green efforts.
-The total land available with JNPT is around 3402 hectares out of this, 1147 hectares area (34%) of the port is under green cover including mangroves.
+The total land available with JNPA is around 3402 hectares out of this, 1147 hectares area (34%) of the port is under green cover including mangroves.
 The port’s ecosystem consists of rich and diversified flora and fauna.
-To address the Global climate change problem at port level, the Port has taken up initiative to acquire “Green Port Status”.
+To address the Global climate change problem at port level, the Port has taken up the initiative to acquire “Green Port Status”.

 These development plans may bring almost adverse environmental impacts on the port’s environment.
-In order to develop the port in a sustainable way, Port’s developmental plans are synchronized with the Coastal Zone Management and Land Use plans.
+In order to develop the port in a sustainable way, Port’s developmental plans are synchronized with the Coastal Zone Management and Land Use Plans.
 The Coastal Zone Management Plan is based on the MoEF&CC’s CRZ notification 1991.

 The JN Port’s CZMP is complete in all respects and also meets the goals of the ICZM, viz

 The CZMP of the port has been approved in the year 2005.
 Based on the approved CZMP the port has taken up various developmental plans.
 The projects are taken up after detailed Environmental Impact assessment and due approvals of the MoEF&CC or MCZMA as per the applicability.
-The environmental monitoring is done during execution of the projects and compliance report is submitted to the concerned authorities (MOEF&CC, MPCB etc.).
+The environmental monitoring is done during the execution of the projects and compliance report is submitted to the concerned authorities (MOEF&CC, MPCB etc.).

 The Port is monitoring the effects of its activities on the environmental parameters.
 This is being done on two levels i.e one on the Macro level and other on the Micro levels.
 The monitoring is further briefed as under.

-The macro level monitoring includes following aspects.
+The macro-level monitoring includes the following aspects.